natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Beaufighter%20Mk%2021.md

 * Powerful offensive armament
 * Fairly rugged aircraft that can survive a fair share of damage
 * Radial engines don't overheat easily
-* Can carry rockets for the ground attack role
+* Can carry rockets and bombs for the ground attack role
 * Fuselage-mounted cannons assist in accuracy
 * Crew is well protected against attacks from behind